ScotGovAnalysis/COVID-19-Management-Information-Up-to-11-04-2022/README.md

 **Timeliness and Punctuality**

 The latest numbers will be published shortly after 2pm each day.
+From Monday 6 July, these data will be published as open data on weekdays only.
+This dataset will be updated every Monday with daily data for the preceding Saturday and Sunday.
+The last weekend for updating these open data will be 4 and 5 July.

+For the time being, the data will be still be updated daily on the [Scottish Government website](https://www.gov.scot/publications/coronavirus-covid-19-trends-in-daily-data/) at 2pm every day, including weekends.
+We keep our publication under constant review in an effort to meet user needs and will ensure any further changes are communicated in advance.

 **Coherence and Comparability**